Geodynamic code development

 How DES3D works when using GPU

-When run on GPU, a three-dimensional model for core complex formation showed speedup of 40-60 relative to the performance on a 16-thread CPU.
+With the CUDA version, a three-dimensional model for core complex formation showed speedup of 40-60 relative to the performance on a 16-thread CPU.
 The speedup varies according to the problem size, which tends to increase over the course due to mesh refinement.

 Core complex model and performance on GPU relative to CPU